How the Personal Journal Helps Co-Parents

 The Personal Journal gives co-parents a place to take private notes within TalkingParents.

 The Personal Journal gives co-parents a private place to take notes within TalkingParents.
-This feature allows you to securely document any interactions or information that you would like, and it is not viewable to your co-parent.
+This feature allows you to securely document any interactions, information, thoughts, or feelings that you would like, and it is not viewable to your co-parent.

 How it works

 Make a new entry in the Personal Journal to start taking private notes.
 You can also add up to five attachments with each journal entry.
 These attachments do not go into the Attachment Library that you share with your co-parent.